Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 "The cost of anaesthetics are a lot, I'm sure you can keep quiet, won't you?"

 That gave aer the forewarning, that didn't stop the future from happening.
 As without a response in time, ae felt the scalpel cut through the cheap strings that held his neck to the rest of his body.
-His doctor caressed his head as he watched as she held it up to the light, and felt.
-The wires that hung loose out of his neck cavity, they that stretched and curled around each other.
-Worthless little contraptions that worked like wonder and purpose on those that weren't him.
+The hand that caressed his head as she held it up to the light, and felt.
+Warm.
+Wires hung loose out of his neck cavity, stretched, tangled around his faults.
+Worthless little contraptions that worked like wonder and purpose, if only it all weren't him.

-He felt tapping against his skull, cold liquid belonging to him trickled needlessly out of the wound.
+Something rattled against his skull, cold fluid once belonging to him trickled needlessly out of the wound.
 All too close to his own other sensors.
-Having learnt many times from the times before, but this time, she stayed silent.
-The Doctor laid her gaze at the fractals made from the impact wound.
+He's learnt this many times before, but this time, she stayed silent.
+The Doctor laid her gaze to the fractals made from the impact wound.

 "Are you finding anything mom?"
-He asks, this room doesn't feel colder than he remembers.
+The silence ate him up, this room doesn't feel colder than he remembers.

 "No, I won't."
 She stills her instruments.
 "Do you want me to find anything then?"

 "... ...Probably."
-Even Zoran questioned what he wanted to say.
-He thought about whether it was something else rather than this.
-Wouldn't he know, it was just his mom's work job, for,, whatever.
+Zoran questioned what he really wanted to say.
+He wondered if it was something else rather than this.
+Wouldn't he know.
+Still another one of his mom's work.
 Besides, it always ends in the end.
 It all ends with something of his being lost.
-But always, he'll be good again.
-That is his mom after all.
+Then, he'll be good again.

 Dr Moiras worked her way through everything; modifying the flesh of other organisms ae'd probably helped to bring here.
 Nowadays she has more efficient workers for this duty, but, ae guessed that it's probably due to the time that aer mom had spent on him, that effort, that she hasn't left him yet...
 Darkening over, maybe it's something fearful, in the fragments that she had bestowed in an amalgamation to him.
 Something, it's something over him.
 Something within him, a hole having ebbed away at his future.